The UV Sensitivity of Axion Monodromy Inflation

 6pt

 {\it Cosmological collider, amplified}-- Now let's study new signatures of heavy moduli in cosmological correlators.
-We leave the detailed computation using the bootstrap method to \cite{ResonantCollider}, and here simply collect the final results with a focus on the phenomenology of non-Gaussianity.
+We leave the detailed computation using the bootstrap method to \cite{ResonantCollider}, {where we follow the methodology in \cite{Pimentel:2022fsc}, and start with constructing the three-point scalar seed with two conformally coupled scalars, which can be fully solved by using the boundary differential equations.
+Taking it as the building block, the full bispectrum can be derived with weight-shifting operators corresponding to $\zeta\dot{\zeta}\sigma$ and $(\partial_{\mu}\zeta)^2\sigma$.} Here, we simply collect the final results with a focus on the phenomenology of non-Gaussianity.
 See Ref. \cite{Chen:2022vzh, Qin:2023ejc, Werth:2023pfl, Pinol:2023oux} for related discussions on massive fields with oscillatory couplings during inflation.